-Let it Glow Bacterial Transformation (M6300) Student Guide v122323
+Let it Glow Bacterial Transformation (M6300) Student Guide v120224

 - 21. Label your trays with your group ID.
-Cover your gloTray® with the lid and incubate overnight at 33°C +/- 2°C..
-When placing your trays in the incubator, make sure that the bottom of the gloTray® is facing up to prevent any condensation from dropping onto the surface of the media.
-Do not incubate at 37°C or above cells may grow but not glow in lane 4! - 22.
+Cover your gloTray® with the lid and incubate overnight at 33°C +/- 2°C. When placing your trays in the incubator, make sure that the bottom of the gloTray® is facing up to prevent any condensation from dropping onto the surface of the media. - 22.
 Use the diagram below to sketch what you think your gloTray® will look like after overnight incubation.